-The central city of Wuhan in Hubei Province shivered as temperatures fell by 19 degrees Celsius within 48 hours.
+Wuhan, in the central province of Hubei, shivered as temperatures fell by 19 degrees centigrade within 48 hours.
 Near Wuhan, the death toll from a coach accident caused by the weather has risen.
-As of Monday night, eight people were known to have died in the incident, the latest being a severely injured man who died en route to hospital.
+As of Monday night, eight people were known to have died in the incident, the latest being a severely injured man who died en route to the hospital.

 The coach overturned on an icy road near the city, injuring 20 people.

 In Qingdao, in the eastern province of Shandong, snow forced several expressways to close temporarily.
 More than 160 people were sent to de-ice the roads.